Ninetalesgh/dndcampaign/vault/dm/session_notes/session_00.md

 - The man now holding onto the embrasure slit
 - Down below you're sure you saw at least 3 people get buried by the rubble you just saw fall.

-SWITCH SCENE

 ## The Elevator Scene

 >[!INFO] Now everyone should be at the elevator.
 4 at the ground, Nyari at the top.

-- [Dain Elster](./../arvandor/characters/living_npcs.md#dain-elster) -> Pronounced jawline, high cheekbones, deeply set eyes.
+- [Dain Elster](dm/npcs.md#dain-elster) -> Pronounced jawline, high cheekbones, deeply set eyes.
 Long leather coat.
-- [Garrin Harvestsong](./../arvandor/characters/living_npcs.md#garrin-harvestsong) -> Tall burly man, greying trimmed beard, greasy hair, dull eyes.
+- [Garrin Harvestsong](dm/npcs.md#garrin-harvestsong) -> Tall burly man, greying trimmed beard, greasy hair, dull eyes.
 - Dain calls for Borin from The Academy.
 "Bring me the mechanist from his damn school, we need this up and running as soon as we can."
 - Inside, Fire!
 Someone pushes a bucket of water into Druid's hands.
 Spell can help!
 - Outter door is jammed shut.
 A man starts hacking it with an axe.
 Warlock can help!